Remedies in Singapore constitutional law: Article 162

 Article 162 of the Constitution provides as follows:

 In Ghaidan v.
-Godin-Mendoza (2004), the House of Lords recognized that when a former colonial territory of the UK has a written constitution that empowers its courts to construe legislation "with such modifications, adaptations, qualifications and exceptions as may be necessary to bring them into conformity with the constitution", the courts exercise a quasi-legislative power.
+Godin-Mendoza (2004), the House of Lords recognised that when a former colonial territory of the UK has a written constitution that empowers its courts to construe legislation "with such modifications, adaptations, qualifications and exceptions as may be necessary to bring them into conformity with the constitution", the courts exercise a quasi-legislative power.
 This means that the courts are not only confined to interpreting the legislation, but may also exercise a power to modify and amend it to bring it into conformity with the Constitution.
 Their Lordships noted that in R. v.
 Hughes (2002) the Privy Council had exercised a legislative power to delete express words in the impugned statute.
 Such an act is appropriate in a legal system where there is constitutional supremacy, and "[a] finding of inconsistency may leave a lacuna in the statute book which in many cases must be filled without delay if chaos is to be avoided and which can be filled only by the exercise of a legislative power".